Geometric optics approximation for the Einstein vacuum equations: Statement of the results

 where $\nabla u_0 = (\dr_1 u_0, \dr_2 u_0, \dr_3 u_0)$ is the spatial Euclidean gradient of $u_0$.
 This implies that the level sets of $u_0$ restricted to any $\Sigma_t$ are asymptotically planes in $\R^3$ and that if $\e$ is small enough there exists $c>0$ such that

 This in turn implies that $u_0$ has no critical point.
-Finally, we assume that $L_0$ defined by \eqref{def L0} is futur-directed and since $\dr_t$ is assumed to be the unit normal of $g_0$ to $\Sigma_0$ and $u_0$ solves \eqref{eq u0}, this implies
+Finally, we assume that $L_0$ defined by \eqref{def L0} is future-directed and since $\dr_t$ is assumed to be the unit normal of $g_0$ to $\Sigma_0$ and $u_0$ solves \eqref{eq u0}, this implies

+on $\Sigma_0$, where $\bar{g}_0$ is the induced metric on $\Sigma_0$.
+Finally, we mention another consequence of \eqref{estim inf nabla u0}: with a stationary phase argument we can show that